There are lots of reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor going at an incorrect speed or not turning on at all can lead to freezing.
 It could also be intermittent, going at top speed and going slower after it gets warm.
 Or a relay may cause it to run one time and not the next.
 In either case, you will need to get in touch with Fras-Air/General Service Experts to repair the trouble.

-Booking yearly AC maintenance or heat pump maintenance may help you skip this problem.
+Booking yearly AC maintenance may help you skip this problem.
 Our technicians will comprehensively examine and clean your equipment, which usually allows us to discover small issues before they cause large problems.